w-lfpup/hyperevents-js/README.md

-# Superfetch-js
+# Shebang-js

 A hypertext extension for the browser.

 ## About

-`Superchunk` enables a browser to declaratively:
+Superchunk is a alternative to bulky frontend frameworks and enables a browser to declaratively:

 - query JSON APIs
 - fetch html fragments
 - lazy-load esmodules
-- dispatch action events
+- dispatch action events (think redux actions)

-I got tired of using weighty frameworks just to fetch some JSON or HTML on a click.

 ## Install